Finite-Depth, Finite-Shot Guarantees for Constrained Quantum Optimization via Fej\'er Filtering: Abstract

 \section{Abstract}

-We study finite-layer alternations of the \emph{Constraint--Enhanced Quantum Approximate Optimization Algorithm} (CE--QAOA), a constraint-aware ansatz that operates natively on block one-hot manifolds.
-Our focus is on feasibility and optimality guarantees.
-We show that restricting cost angles to a harmonic lattice exposes a positive Fej\'er filter acting on the cost-phase unitary $U_C(\gamma)=e^{-i\gamma H_C}$ \emph{in a cost-dephased reference model (used only for analysis)}.
-Under a wrapped phase-separation condition, this yields \emph{dimension-free} finite-depth and finite-shot lower bounds on the success probability of sampling an optimal solution.
-In particular, we obtain a ratio-form guarantee
+We study finite-layer alternations of the Constraint-Enhanced Quantum Approximate Optimization Algorithm (CE-QAOA), a constraint-aware ansatz that operates natively on block one-hot manifolds.
+Our focus is on finite-depth feasibility and optimality guarantees.
+We show that, under a harmonic cost-angle schedule, the diagonal statistics admit a positive Fej\'er reweighting mechanism in a cost-dephased reference model used only for analysis.
+This yields dimension-free lower bounds on success at finite depth and finite shots under a wrapped phase-separation condition.
+In particular, if $C_\beta$ denotes the mixer-envelope mass on the optimum set and $\delta$ a wrapped phase-gap proxy, then the single-shot success probability obeys the ratio-form bound

-where $q_0$ is the single-shot success probability, $C_\beta$ is the mixer-envelope mass on the optimal set, $\delta$ is a phase-gap proxy, and $p$ is the number of layers.
-Riemann--Lebesgue averaging extends the discussion beyond exact lattice normalization.
-We conclude by outlining coherent realizations of hardware-efficient positive spectral filters as a main open direction.
+The same Fej\'er framework also yields quantitative finite-depth feasibility bounds when applied to penalty-only phases.
+Beyond exact lattice normalization, we obtain dimension-free bounds via Riemann--Lebesgue averaging.
+Finally, we show that the same Fej\'er weighting can be realized at the coherent level by a postselected spectral filter.
+We conclude with a discussion of non-postselected, hardware-efficient unitary implementations with comparable off-peak suppression as the main open problem for near-term realizations of this framework.